Cyborg (DC Comics): Dawn of DC (2023–present)

 In "Dawn of DC", Cyborg received a six-issue miniseries, written by Morgan Hampton and drawn by Tom Raney.
 He is also part of the Titans who have replaced the Justice League following their death and return in Dark Crisis.
 After returning to Detroit, Victor battles an aggressive artificial intelligence attempting to transform the city.

-Around this time, DC's New History of the DC Universe #2 clarifies that Cyborg's New 52 origin story remains intact, including teaming up with other future members of the Justice League to defeat Darkseid.
+The series New History of the DC Universe clarifies that Cyborg's New 52 origin story remains intact, including teaming up with other future members of the Justice League to defeat Darkseid.
 However, Cyborg went into recuperative care shortly afterwards, and the Justice League did not come into existence officially until a subsequent alien invasion.

 Powers and abilities

 Large portions of Victor Stone's body have been replaced by advanced mechanical parts (hence the name Cyborg) granting him superhuman strength, speed, stamina, and flight.
 His mechanically-enhanced body, much of which is metallic (initially Promethium mainly "depleted" Promethium made of titanium and vanadium), is far more durable than a normal human body.
 Cyborg's internal computer system can interface with external computers.
 Other features include an electronic "eye" which replicates vision but at a superhuman level.
 His mechanical parts contain a wide variety of tools and weapons, such as a grappling hook/line and a finger-mounted laser.
 His most frequently-used weapon is his sound amplifier, which can be employed at various settings either to stun his foes or to deliver concentrated blasts of sound potent enough to shatter rock and deform steel.

 Cyborg is consistently depicted as making adjustments to his cybernetic parts, enhancing his functions and abilities to levels beyond those set by his father.
 This change has allowed writers to adjust his powers as needed for various stories.
 Following DC's New 52 reboot in 2011, Cyborg's origin story was changed so that his enhancements were the product of alien technology, specifically that of a Mother Box from the planet New Genesis.
 His cybernetics are now seen as a living extension of his body, and a host of new skills such as EMP blasts, technology absorption, and underwater adaptation were added to his powerset.
 Most significantly, he was given the ability to generate boom tubes — powerful teleportation tunnels used by the New Gods to travel vast distances — due to this Mother Box connection.
 Elements of Victor's original backstory were re-established following DC's Trinity War storyline when his father rebuilds systems following extensive damage to them.

 In addition to his mechanical enhancements, Victor possesses an "exceptionally gifted" level of intelligence; his IQ has been measured at 170.